micrusa/AmazTimer/README.md

 - TCX files are saved in "Internal Storage/AmazTimer", for some reason windows sometimes can't read it, so you can get them using `adb pull /sdcard/AmazTimer` or through AmazMod

 ## HW Buttons
-- Pace/Verge/S2 with new layout: Single click to end set, long click to start/stop timer.
+- Single button devices and Stratos with new key layout: Single click to end set, long click to start/stop timer.
 Center button on S2
 - Stratos with old key layout: lower button to start, center button for settings and upper button to end sets
-- Stratos 3: Upper button to start activity, middle upper button to end sets and middle lower button to open settings
+- Stratos 3: Same as stratos old key layout.
+Upper button = Upper button, Middle upper button = Middle button, Middle down button = Down button

-- You can invert start/finish set keys by enabling invert keys preference
+You can invert top/lower buttons by enabling invert keys preference

 ## Installation
 Install using `adb install AmazTimer-X.X.apk` and update using `adb install -r AmazTimer-X.X.apk`